ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-03-26-Pseudorandomness-and-integer-overflows.markdown

 ..
 ```

-It does the check if its larger than LONG_MAX first then extends the number by multiplying with 10 and adds the digit. the trick is because its adding every digit individually. so when we have 2147483648 once it gets up to the last digit '8' what is currently in variable 'l' is 214748364. the difference between 2147483648 and 214748364 is 1932735284. (one extra digit at the end) that's a huge difference and it doesn't check that the end only the beginning. so when there are no more characters available it then places that number inside a long variable 'bet' which cannot contain the entire number so therefore it overflows. so what I worked out is that if you 2147483647 + *what ever number you want* it will load it in the number and keep overflowing to gets to the number you added.
+It checks if its larger than LONG_MAX first then extends the number by multiplying with 10 and adds the digit.
+The trick is because its adding every digit individually. so when we have 2147483648, once it gets up to the last digit '8' what is currently in variable 'l' is 214748364.
+The difference is one less digit on the end.
+That's a huge difference numerically which is why its less than LONG_MAX. so when there are no more characters available it then places that number inside a long variable 'bet' which cannot contain the entire number so therefore it overflows. so what I worked out is that if you 2147483647 + *any number* it will load pass LONG_MAX value and keep overflowing until the number you added.

 Because of the overflow the sign bit gets set to 1 and therefore turns the number into a negative and the check function in get_bet() will allow any number that is less then your cash. once get_bet() is done next step is cash -= bet;
 If cash = 4000, then this would be 4000 - -(2147483648), negative and a negative equal a positive. however be sure not to cause this bug when you win a round as the winnings will be added by cash = bet*2 this will again overflow the integer and cause cash to become negative. also as a extra trick if you achieve over one billion before getting more then 3 wins it suspects you of cheating which is pretty funny and not hard to work around.